Cnmoya/DRE/README.md

 it seeks to be a fast and efficient program using a set of precalculated models and CPU/GPU acceleration.

 ## Version Notes
+* Option to use cubes with variable Sersic index
 * Fits a parabola to the residuals to find a minimum by interpolation
+* Visualize residuals cube in Colab
+* Change the summary format to .fits

 ## Requirements
 DRE requieres the following python packages that will be installed automatically when installing DRE with PIP: